All posts

 How do I test display mode transitions in the sunpeak inspector?

-Use the display mode dropdown in the sunpeak dev sidebar to toggle between inline, pip, and fullscreen and verify your layout adapts correctly.
-For automated tests, pass the displayMode parameter to createInspectorUrl in your Playwright test.
-Pass multiple display modes in a loop to cover all transitions without a paid ChatGPT or Claude account.
+Use the display mode dropdown in the sunpeak inspector sidebar to toggle between inline, pip, and fullscreen and verify your layout adapts correctly.
+For automated tests, pass the displayMode option to inspector.renderTool in your test file.
+Loop over all three modes to cover every transition without a paid ChatGPT or Claude account.